 Therefore, people are willing to pay more for this diamond of 1 carat than for the one in a different shape even though it is equivalent in cut quality, clarity, and color.

-The reason for the price difference is in the part of the rough diamond that the jeweler needs to cut during the processing process.
+As we all know, the cut and the size are factors that affect the price of the diamond ring.
+In the case of the cut, the reason for the price difference is in the part of the rough diamond that the jeweler needs to cut during the processing process.
 It is necessary to waste almost 60% of the rough diamond to get a perfect round, brilliant gem.

 On the other hand, you can find affordable diamond shapes that use a large piece of the rough diamond, including princess, Asscher, cushion, radiant, and emerald ones.
 The problem with them is in poorer clarity.